 Meet the most important Latin American Revolutionaries.
 Ernesto Che Guevara, Zapata, Simon Bolivar, Subcomandante Marcos.
 Latin America Revolutions.

 Since the Spanish conquest of America there has been a long history of revolutionary processes that have shaped the region into what it is today.
 The longing for freedom and the awareness of being a particular continent have all contributed to these processes.
-Everyone can recognize names like Bolivar, “Che” Guevara, the Castro brothers and other who have filled the pages of Latin American history.
+Most will recognize names like Bolivar, “Che” Guevara, the Castro brothers and others who have filled the pages of Latin American history.

 Simon Bolivar and Colonial Independence

 Simon Bolivar was born in Caracas on July 24, 1783 and died in Santa Marta, Colombia on December 17, 1830.
-He was a liberator, the idealist behind Grand Colombia which was a confederation of Latin American states made up of Bolivia, Colombia, Ecuador, Panama, Peru and Venezuela.
+He was a liberator, the idealist behind Grand Colombia which was a confederation of the Latin American states of Bolivia, Colombia, Ecuador, Panama, Peru and Venezuela.

 Bolivar was from a family of Basque and Burgos origin, although his ancestors arrived to Venezuela around 1580 and 1650, when Venezuela was still a colony.

 Simon Bolivar participated in three revolutions to gain Venezuelan independence.
 The first revolution was from 1810-1812 and failed, forcing Bolivar to take refuge in Cartagena of the Indies, Colombia.
 From there, in 1813 he took charge and launched a second revolution which also failed resulting in Bolivar being banished to the island of Jamaica.
 Simon Bolivar’s third attempt in 1816 was a success resulting in him seizing power of Venezuela.